 No preparation is required.

-ANTICOAGULANTS - If you take blood thinners such as Warfarin or Aspirin you may need to stop this medication prior to the procedure.
+Anticoagulants - If you take blood thinners such as Warfarin or Aspirin you may need to stop this medication prior to the procedure.
 Please discuss this with your doctor and inform us when you make your appointment.

 The procedure may be undertaken using either ultrasound or CT to localise the biopsy site.

-An area to be biopsied will be checked and an area of skin will be cleaned with an antiseptic.
+Our radiologist will discuss the procedure and associated risks with you.
+The area to be biopsied will be checked and an area of skin will be cleaned with an antiseptic.